-As noted, whisky does not just attract tourism, it is also Scotland's top international export.
+As noted, whisky does not just attract tourism, it is also one of Scotland's top international exports.

 The Institute published a report in 2021 on Scotland's whisky market which highlighted that Scotch whisky is the world's most internationally traded spirit worth almost £5billion annually.
+In 2022, the Scottish Whisky Association reported global exports had grown to more than £6billion for the first time.

 Over the past decade, the value of Scotch sales to India has more than quadrupled from £40million in 2010 to £166million in 2019, with India now the 2nd largest export destination by volume and 7th largest export destination in terms of value.
-The recently proposed new trade deal with India holds potential for Scottish businesses in this industry.
+The proposed trade deal with India holds potential for Scottish businesses in this industry.